remix-run/remix/docs/utils/redirectDocument.md

 This is a small wrapper around [`redirect`][redirect] that will trigger a document-level redirect to the new location instead of a client-side navigation.

-This is most useful when you have a Remix app living next to a non-Remix app on the same domain and need to redirect from the Remix app to the non-Remix app:
+This is most useful when you have a Remix app living remix to a non-Remix app on the same domain and need to redirect from the Remix app to the non-Remix app:

 ```tsx lines=[1,7]
 import { redirectDocument } from "@remix-run/node"; // or cloudflare/deno